memeowteam/Notebook/README.md

 These parts will be completed or distributed soon

+## Protocol & Interface
+`protocol` is a set of rules for devices to communicate with others as *preamble*, *data length*, *conditions*, *crc*, ... and they need to be agreed by all devices \
+`interface` is the way devices connect to others as wires, radio waves, ... \
+A *protocol* usually come together with that *protocol's interface* so there are many people have ambiguous between *protocol* and *interface*

 ## GPIO
 **General-Purpose Input/Output Ports**  handles both incoming and outgoing digital signal \
 They can be *INPUT* or *OUTPUT*, *LOW* or *HIGH* \